Lukas0907/python-ftr/README.md

 ## TODO

-- enhance this documentation and make it more complete.
+- merge this README with RFTD contents and make it shorter.
 - implement a minimal caching solution when `cacheops` is not available.
 Without `cacheops`, the process will fetch the config everytime, and in most setups this is not acceptable for obvious slowlyness reasons.
 Currently, this project is used only in 1flow and `cacheops` is available.
 PRs welcome.
 A simple `memoize()` could do the trick for very basic needs.
-- allow to customize the datetime parser from the calling level.
-This will merge both worlds, allowing the library to return parsed datetimes, and the calling code to provide a custom parser.
+- allow to customize the datetime parser from the up-calling level.
+This will merge both worlds allowing the library to return parsed datetimes, and the calling code to provide a custom parser.
-- eventually, bring back the full `autodetect_on_failure` features if someones needs it.
+- eventually, bring back the full `autodetect_on_failure` features if someone needs it.